Love and…Business?

 At the same time, I had started reading Design Love In: How to Unleash the Most Powerful Force in Business by Marcus Buckingham.
 Its premise is that experiences drive behaviors, and behaviors drive outcomes.

-Buckingham explaines that when people describe experiences that lead to their best work, they often use a simple word: love.
+Buckingham explains that when people describe experiences that lead to their best work, they often use a simple word: love.
 I love my team.
 I love that my input is valued.
 I love what I get to do.
 And so on…

 In my view, the Meta moment and others like it create a real test—and opportunity—for leadership.
+Restructuring for the future and designing love in are not opposites — they should happen together.

-Leaders who intentionally “design love in” to day-to-day experiences build organizations where people are seen, valued, and supported—and will be the ones people choose—and choose to stay with.
+Leaders who intentionally design love in to day-to-day experiences build organizations where people are seen, valued, and supported—and will be the ones people choose—and choose to stay with.

 I’m finding both confirmation and inspiration in this book and practical applications that will build on my coaching and corporate client work.